nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">

-:bulb: You can add already expired items by inputting expiry dates in the past!
+:bulb: You can add items that have expired by inputting their expiry dates in the past!

 </div>